A Conversation on The Lost Scrolls of Ryukyu

 The warmth and hospitality of the local martial arts community offered a sense of belonging, and the focus shifted to the training itself.

-A highlight was witnessing a Grandmaster seamlessly blend her police experience with the seminar material, demonstrating the inter-relatedness of tactical skill.
+A highlight was witnessing a visiting Grandmaster seamlessly blend her police experience with the seminar material, demonstrating the inter-relatedness of tactical skill.
 We are all branches of the same tree!

 Master Will Just working a Knife Hand Strike whilst walking his opponent down the line